Alemi7523/Alemi7523.github.io/index.md

 Lots of things useful here, and we will be able to revive fossils in the future, but there is time until then.

 After breaking all rocks, Adam will gift you ***Blast Powder*** to use, so use it and talk to him again.
+There is a choice here, but it doesn’t matter.
+You can’t mine more after this, but don’t worry we will be able to mine more in the future.

+Now follow Adam and talk to him for a scene.

+**Friendship Point Choice:**
+- Calm down.
+(Adam +1)
+- You're useless!
+(Adam -2)

+Time to fight this unreasonable person.

+**Prima Donna Jona (Cave Field)**

+- Story Mode: Stunkfisk 33, Dugtrio 34, Lopunny 33.
+- Classic Mode: Stunkfisk 35, Dugtrio 35, Lopunny 35.

+Again, an easy fight.
+After defeating her, go to the Battleground for a scene and ending the day.

+### Night 2 - Prestigious Secret

 **The guide is still work-in progress, so from here onwards, it isn't available yet, but the Karma files and some 13.5 new quests are available although may not be complete with all details.**